Associated graded of Hodge modules and categorical sl_2 actions: Introduction

 \subsection{Acknowledgements}

-We would like to thank Sergey Arkhipov, Roman Bezrukavnikov, Ivan Losev, David Nadler, Raphael Rouquier, Christian Schnell, and Ben Webster for helpful discussions.
-S.C. supported by NSERC.
+We would like to thank Sergey Arkhipov, Roman Bezrukavnikov, Alexander Braverman, Ivan Losev, David Nadler, Raphael Rouquier, Christian Schnell, and Ben Webster for helpful discussions.
+We also thank the anonymous referee for helpful suggestions.
+S.C. was supported by NSERC.
 J.K. was supported by a Sloan Fellowship and by NSERC.